 There are various points where the RJ process can start; from an order by the court to a request from a victim or offender.
 Whatever the starting point, the victim and offender are referred to a facilitator – a specialist in RJ who will act as a guide and contact point throughout the process.
 The facilitator will meet with the victim and the offender separately to gain an understanding of what has taken place and how those involved have been affected.
 The facilitator will explain in detail what is involved, and support the victim and offender to make an informed choice about whether, or how, to go forward.
 If an RJ process is chosen, the facilitator meets again with the victim and offender separately to begin the preparation work.

 How are we kept informed about progress?

 It is the facilitator’s role to ensure that all participants are kept informed about progress; they are the key contact point throughout the process.

 Is it possible to meet people who have been through RJ?

 We have a team of RJ victim ambassadors who have been through the process and who visit groups to explain how extremely beneficial RJ has been to them.
-Two of our ambassadors share their story on the video found in the news section.
+Two of our ambassadors share their story on the video found in case studies.